epogrebnyak/product-topics/README.md

     - [Presenation draft 2](https://docs.google.com/presentation/d/1PG830YjWHu6UeFsoIvMUV5_ulr_hkfEUkyGqb3b_R-Y/edit#slide=id.ged73adcf4a_2_83)
 3. practical excercies are developed in [workbook](DAY1.md) by Kristof and Julio
 4. larger cases listed [here](CASES.md)

+### Course outline

+#### 1. What is a product and product history [DONE]

+   - in FMCG as consumer brands (1930s)
+   - in IT (around 2000s)

+Takeaways:

+   - product is customer pain and software engineering does not like this defintion

+#### 2. What is product manager (PM) hired for

+   - job descriptions
+   - performance expectations
+   - PM competences and skills

+Takeaways:

+   - PM has to do a lot, the pressure comes from organisation's target innovate at shorter cycles
+   - PM is not a project manager

+#### 3. Simplified product workflow

+ - Scoping (define what a new product will be or how to refine existing product)
+ - Delivery (make MVP or add new functionality)
+ - Evaluation (see it works work, what we learned, decide what to do next)

+Takeaways:

+- product scoping may miss a product, none of frameworks guarantees a product
+- agile is just an iterative delivery method
+- evaluation steers next steps, better if designed at scoping
+- teams may have different configuation to work on a product

+#### 4. Aadvanced product workflow

+ - Why linear product workflow may fail ("build trap" / "death cylce")
+ - Advanced workflow - how to make product that really works?

+Takeaways:

+- market matters (if customers do not go away, no need for product at all)
+- product alone does not make $1bn company, some $1bn companies are build around mediocre products
+- many companies could not forecast what their product would be at start
+- some companies failed
+- companies and teams often mimic product development

+#### 5. Product teams in organisation

+  - legacy organisations vs product enterprise
+  - lean startups

+#### 6. Product portfolio and product strategy

+  - how comapny chooses between several products
+  - what is product startegy

 ## 1. What is product?